Project-Plex/Project-Plex.github.io/Information/The Sports Database - Plex NFO Importer/readme.md

 - Settings
 - Display in Plex
 - Example files
-- NFO & Video file informations
+- NFO & Video file informations (An important section after the first test run with the demo files.)
 - Information about this Project